What are side effects of Clomid?

 - Abdominal discomfort

-There are several serious side effects associated with clomiphene.
-These side effects can leave patients with a significantly lower quality of life and severe injuries.
+There are several serious clomiphene side effects.
+The side effects of Clomid can leave patients with a significantly lower quality of life and severe injuries.

-Clomid can cause blurring or visual symptoms during treatment and may increase in incidence with increasing total dose and duration.
+Clomid side effects can cause blurring or visual symptoms during treatment and may increase in incidence with increasing total dose and duration.
 Although some visual disturbances resolve and can be reversed, some symptoms continued even after Clomid was discontinued.
-In addition, some visual symptoms may be irreversible.
+In addition, some visual symptoms may be irreversible due to the risks of Clomid.

 Ovarian Hyperstimulation Syndrome Linked To Clomid Use

-Ovarian hyperstimulation syndrome (OHSS) has been reported in patients receiving Clomid therapy.
+Ovarian hyperstimulation syndrome (OHSS) has been reported in patients as an effect of receiving Clomid therapy.
 OHSS can progress rapidly and has the potential to become a serious medical emergency and lead to severe illness or death.

 OHSS usually occurs within 10 days of starting a fertility medication.
 It is characterized by mild to moderate abdominal pain, bloating, nausea, vomiting, diarrhea, and tenderness in the area of the ovaries.
 In addition, a sudden weight increase of more than 6.6 pounds may occur.